Marketing career path: from specialist to CMO

 Step 2: Marketing director

 A marketing director provides leadership to the entire marketing department and oversees the development of effective marketing strategies.
-These multitaskers are responsible for project and stakeholder management, and to ensure projects are delivered within budget and on time.
+These multitaskers are responsible for project and stakeholder management, and ensuring projects are delivered within budget and on time.

 • Strategic thinking